 The class teacher remains responsible for working with the child on a daily basis.
 Where interventions involve group or one-to-one teaching away from the main class or subject teacher, the class teacher still retains full responsibility for the progress of the pupil.
 They should work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.
-The SENCo should support the class teacher in the further assessment of the child's particular strengths and weaknesses, if necessary
+The Learning Support Team will support the class teacher in the further assessment of the child's particular strengths and challenges, if necessary